chrisfrohmaier/California/README.md

 ##The Solution!!

 The solution came when comparing how I use SExtractor with how Peter uses SExtractor.
-It was suspected that the why we derived `MAG_AUTO` differed.
+It was suspected that the way we derived `MAG_AUTO` differed.

 We compared our SExtractor files and noticed that I use the parameter:

 `PHOT_AUTOPARAMS  1.0, 1.0`

 whereas Peter uses